 Impact Incentives are certificates that are traded in support of a sustainability claim.
-The Impact Incentives are issued to a producer when a set of criteria have been verified to have been met.
+The Impact Incentives are issued to a producer when a set of criteria has been verifiably met.
 Physical goods and the Impact Incentives are traded separately from one another; the Impact Incentives represent a verified quantity of material that has been produced but has not been physically traded.

-The way that LIA Impact Incentives work is quite simple: farms that are certified to a standard or program that meets the LIA Animal Welfare Standards Benchmark and/or are verified as Deforestation and Conversion-Free (DCF), will be able to sell Impact Incentives for their volume of output; brands can then purchase these Impact Incentives to address their use of leather, or to meet their CSR goals.
+The way that LIA Impact Incentives work is simple: farms that are certified to a standard or program that meets the LIA Animal Welfare Standards Benchmark and/or are verified as Deforestation/Conversion-Free (DCF) will be able to sell Impact Incentives for their volume of output.
+Brands can then purchase these Impact Incentives to address their use of leather or to meet their CSR goals.